 Jellico is a very small city located in the state of Tennessee.
 With a population of 2,262 people and two constituent neighborhoods, Jellico is the 205th largest community in Tennessee.

-Jellico is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jellico is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jellico is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jellico who work in office and administrative support (17.57%), sales jobs (12.15%), and teaching (7.27%).
+There are especially a lot of people living in Jellico who work in sales jobs (13.90%), office and administrative support (13.12%), and teaching (8.70%).

 Also of interest is that Jellico has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Jellico in 2010 was $15,229, which is low income relative to Tennessee and the nation.
-This equates to an annual income of $60,916 for a family of four.
-Jellico also has one of the higher rates of people living in poverty in the nation, with 30.39% of its population below the federal poverty line.
+The per capita income in Jellico in 2010 was $19,085, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $76,340 for a family of four.

 The people who call Jellico home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jellico residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jellico include English, German, Scottish, and Welsh.
+Important ancestries of people in Jellico include English, German, Welsh, and Swiss.

 The most common language spoken in Jellico is English.
 Other important languages spoken here include Spanish and French.